ourcodingclub/tutorials-in-progress/Tutorial_publishing_guide.md

 ## Publishing a tutorial

-1. Register on Github and ask Gergana to add you onto Coding Club's organisational account
+1. Register on Github and ask Gergana to add you to Coding Club's organisational account

 2. Create a new branch of the `ourcodingclub.github.io` repository, giving the branch a sensible name related to your blog post.

-3. Using your favourite text editor (e.g. Atom, TextEdit, Notepad, Vim, Sublime), create a tutorial using the style guide below and existing tutorials for reference.
+3. Using your favourite text editor (e.g. Atom, TextEdit, Notepad, Vim, Sublime), create a tutorial using the <a href="#style">style guide below</a> and existing tutorials for reference.

-4. Give the file a `.md` file extension and name it following this style `2017-02-28-github.md`, making sure that the date corresponds with the one given in the `date:` section of the header material in the tutorial file, approximately 4 days before the tutorial is taught in class.
+4. Give the file a `.md` file extension and name it following this style `2017-02-28-github.md`, making sure that the date corresponds with the one given in the `date:` section of the header material in the tutorial file.
+This date should be approximately 4 days before the tutorial is taught in class.

 5. Upload the tutorial to your branch of `ourcodingclub.github.io` in the `_posts` folder

-6. Upload any images to `ourcodingclub.github.io/img`, remember to give sensible file names
+6. Upload any images to `ourcodingclub.github.io/img` including a tutorial header banner image using `tutheaderbl.png` as a template, remember to give sensible file names.

-7. Upload any extra materials like datasets, cheatsheets, example scripts etc. to a sensibly named repository in the coding club root directory, e.g. `CC-Modelling`, remember to add a `README.md`, <a href="#readme">see below for more info</a>.
+7. Upload any extra materials like datasets, cheatsheets, example scripts etc. to a sensibly named repository in the coding club github root directory, e.g. `CC-Modelling`, remember to add a `README.md`, <a href="#readme">see below for more info</a>.

 8. Add a link to your tutorial in `work.html`, <a href="#work_html">see below for more info</a>.

 9. Create a pull-request for your branch to be merged with the master branch.

+<a name="style"></a>

 ## Style Guide

 ### Header Material

 This material should appear at the top of every tutorial.
-It is important to use the same date as the one at the start of the `.md` filename as is listed in the `date:` section of the tutorial.
+It is important to use the same `date:` as the one in the `.md` tutorial filename.
 This date should be approximately 4 days before the tutorial is due to be taught in class, so that email recipients can check out the tutorial before it is run in class.
-The `title:` and `subtitle:` should be identical to that which is written on the `tutheader.png` banner image for that tutorial:
+The `title:` and `subtitle:` should be identical to that which is written on the `tutheader_tutname.png` banner image for that tutorial:

 ```
 ---